 But that doesn’t mean that these paleo lemon cookies aren’t delicious!
 They’re totally maple sweetened and surprisingly (and thankfully!) don’t taste a thing like maple syrup.
 I absolutely love the taste of maple – but not in my lemon goodies.

 I want that lemon taste to shine through everything else.
-I used the lightest Grade A maple syrup in these healthy lemon cookies and recommend you do the same if you don’t want any maple flavor.
+I used the lightest Grade A maple syrup in these cookies and recommend you do the same if you don’t want any maple flavor.
 Maple also worked great in this paleo lemon fudge!

 I first posted this vegan lemon cookies recipe 4 years ago and am reposting them because I wanted to reshare them with the frosting recipe.
 It makes them so much more delicious!

 They’re still great without but… make them with the frosting! :D